The dream of owning a business sometimes leads individuals down the path of franchise ownership. Why?

 23 More Reasons To Hire A Franchise Attorney

-Also known as the Franchise Disclosure Document, the FDD contains crucial information about the franchisor…and about your obligations as a franchisee.
+Note: The FDD FDD contains crucial information about the franchisor…and about your obligations as a franchisee.

 23 crucial items are listed in the FDD…by law.

-In addition, the actual franchise agreement-the contract, is included in this important document.
+In addition, the actual agreement-the contract, is included in this important document.
 It’s not an easy read.

 It is an easy read for an experienced franchise attorney, though.
 One who has read hundreds of FDD’s and may have even written a few of them.